foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ## Important Information and Requirements
 This guide assumes that you are not an existing customer with [Oracle Cloud](https://www.oracle.com/cloud/free/) and that the services set up fall within the Oracle Always Free Tier resulting in no monthly charges.
 Potential pitfalls or notes to be aware of when using the Always Free Tier will be highlighted wherever appropriate.

+This guide also assumes that you are able to navigate the Oracle interface without additional assistance beyond general instructions, and that you are technical enough to understand the requirements below without additional assistance.

 The following is required to complete this guide:
 1. Understanding of using a terminal that includes the ssh utility, such as:
 a.
 Powershell in Windows.